 Of course the real attraction here is the high mountains.
 The granite spires of the Fitz Roy and the Cerro Torre are stuff of legend.
 These are why Chalten has made the list.

-But these towers are things that inspire you to climb.
+These towers are challenges that inspire you to climb.
 Reaching the summit will give you an experience that few people will ever achieve.

-So inspiring are these towers that the founder of Patagonia Yvon Chouinard put the outline of the Fitz Roy on it’s not icon brand, World famous climber Tommy Caldwell even named his son ‘Fitz’ after the mountain range.
+So inspiring are these towers that the founder of Patagonia Yvon Chouinard put the outline of the Fitz Roy on its icon brand and world famous climber Tommy Caldwell even named his son ‘Fitz’ after the mountain range.

 On The Way to Chalten